 The bulk of the literature consists of ex-ante studies of proposed levels of emissions abatement.
-In the United States, the Congressional Budget Office (CBO), Environmental Protection Agency (EPA), and the Department of Energy's Energy Information Administration (EIA) have all studied the effects of legislation proposed in the House of Representatives and the Senate.
+In the United States, the Congressional Budget Office (CBO), Environmental Protection Agency (EPA), and the Department of Energy's Energy Information Administration (EIA) have all studied the effects of legislation proposed in the House of

+Representatives and the Senate.
 These analyses typically treat the levels of emissions proposed in the bills as exogenous, and attempt to determine their economic impact.
-For example the EIA analysis of the American Power Act of 2010 concluded that $CO_2$ emissions prices in the Base Case would reach \$32 per ton in 2020 and \$66 per ton in

-2035.
-This analysis is limited in its ability to offer insight into policy alternatives, however.
+For example, the EIA analysis of the American Power Act of 2010 concluded that $CO_2$ emissions prices in the Base Case would reach \$32 per ton in 2020 and \$66 per ton in 2035.
+This type of analysis is limited in its ability to offer insight into policy alternatives, however, as it doesn't consider alternate levels of emissions.